 But that doesn’t mean I didn’t come armed with a ‘top things to do in Japan’ list and, on that list, there was simply no fight for first place: seeing the Japanese snow monkeys bathing in the hot springs.
 In case we’re not on the same wavelength on this one, here’s why:

-If your heart doesn't melt a little at the sight of this snow monkey shaking off the hot spring water, you should probably click away now.
+If your heart doesn’t melt a little at the sight of this Japanese snow monkey shaking off the hot spring water, you should probably click away now.
+If it does, this is the one thing worth adding to your Japan itinerary – even if you only have one week in Japan.

 For everyone who’s still with me, let me tell you how you can see this ultra-adorable sight for yourself by taking a trip to the snow monkey park!
 (Spoiler: it’s even cuter in real life.)